 Hernandez, a mathematics student from Colombia, was President and co-founder of Mi Familia, and she was also active with the University Scholars Program, Phi Eta Sigma, Phi Beta Kappa, and Golden Chain Honor Societies, National Society of Collegiate Scholars, Chancellor's Liaison, and Society of Hispanic Professional Engineers.
 She graduated in 2005 Summa Cum Laude with a BS in Mathematics and Mathematics Education.

 Puerto Rico native Jose Picart was appointed vice provost for diversity and African-American affairs, as well as professor in Department of Counselor Education.

 Mi Familia and SHPE presented a Latin American cultural variety show called "Somos Estrellas" in Stewart Theatre.

 Student Saul Flores walked 5000 miles across ten countries from Ecuador to Charlotte, NC, to bring awareness of Latin American issues.
 During this trip, he took over 20,000 photographs, and sales of the images he donated for the rebuilding of a school in his mother’s hometown of of Atencingo, Mexico.
 The photographs were exhibited by the NCSU Libraries as the "Walk of the Immigrants."
 Flores graduated from NC State in 2012 with degrees in graphic design and business marketing.

-Jackie Gonzalez was the first Latinx person to be voted Student Body President, and along with Vice President Mia Connell was part of the first woman-of-color team to be elected into the highest Student Government offices.
+Jackie Gonzalez was the first Latinx person to be voted Student Body President.
+She and Vice President Mia Connell formed the first woman-of-color team to be elected into the highest Student Government offices.

 The Mi Familia Scholarship was created to help mitigate the cost of higher education for a Latinx higher school student.